New York employers need to fully understand the requirements regarding New York overtime, in order to avoid legal and financial penalties.

 In order to qualify for an executive exemption, an employee must pass the Salary Level Test as well as:

-If an employee meets the previous three requirements as well as the Salary Level Test, then they are considered an Executive Exempt Employee and are not subject to FLSA minimum wage and overtime law.
+If an employee meets the previous three requirements as well as the Salary Level Test, then he or she is considered an Executive Exempt Employee and is not subject to FLSA minimum wage and overtime law.

 In order to qualify for an administrative exemption, an employee must pass the Salary Level Test as well as:

-If an employee meets the previous two requirements as well as the Salary Level Test, then they are considered an Administrative Exempt Employee and are not subject to FLSA minimum wage and overtime law.
+If an employee meets the previous two requirements as well as the Salary Level Test, then he or she is considered an Administrative Exempt Employee and is not subject to FLSA minimum wage and overtime law.

 In order to qualify for a professional exemption, an employee must pass the Salary Level Test as well as: